Rigonpa/MyDailyEconomyApp/README.md

 > Manage your daily personal cash flow and review it all times you need.

 - UITableView
-- Dropdown menu (constraints used for make views visible)
+- Dropdown menu (constraints used for making views visible)

 -------